 This is but one of the many stories of service and sacrifice told here at the Australian War Memorial.
 We now remember Albert Cramer, and all those Australians who have given their lives in the service of our nation.

 Historian, Military History Section

-Video of The Last Post Ceremony commemorating the service of (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War. (video)
+Video of The Last Post Ceremony commemorating the service of (1582) Albert Cramer (served as Private Bert Reddaway), 6th Battalion, First World War (video)